originphp/website/source/docs/development/code-generation.md

 ```linux
 $ bin/console generate plugin ContactManager
 ```

-Then after this run the other generators to create the code in the plugin folder.
+Then run the other generators to create the code in the plugin folder.

 ```linux
 $ bin/console generate controller ContactManager.Contacts